Penglipuran Village

 What Can You See at Ulun Danu Batur Temple?

-The temple complex is much more spacious than it looks from the outside.
-Here are some highlights that should not be missed:
+The temple complex is actually much more spacious than it looks from the road.
+Therefore, you should explore these beautiful highlights during your visit:

-The temple consists of nine temples that each have a different ritual function and meaning.
-Each building is decorated with highly detailed Balinese stone carving ornaments.
+To begin with, the vast sanctuary consists of nine distinct temples.
+Furthermore, each temple serves a unique ritual function and meaning.
+Talented local artists decorated every single shrine with highly detailed Balinese stone carvings.

 Visit Information: Tickets, Opening Hours & Dress Code